The Ultimate Guide to Snake Plant (Sansevieria) Care

 Fungal Infections:

 Fungal infections can occur if the plant is exposed to excess moisture or high humidity.
 Improve air circulation around the plant, especially in humid environments, to reduce the risk of fungal growth.
-Also, avoid water splashing on the leaves during watering, as this can create favorable conditions for fungal pathogens.
+Also, avoid water splashing on the leaves during watering, as this can create favourable conditions for fungal pathogens.

 Two effective methods for propagating snake plants are leaf cuttings and seeds.